sous-chefs/grafana/documentation/grafana_folder.md

 grafana_folder 'old_name' do
   folder(
     overwrite: true,
+    version: 1,
     title: 'new_name'
   )
   action :update
 end
 ```

-Folder's overwrite property is not mandatory but stongly recommended
+Folder's overwrite property is not mandatory.
+Defaults to true if version is not specified.
+Folder's version property is not mandatory.

 The permission works as follow: